ManishAdithya/Android_APKs/SpacePeng/README.md

-## Read the blog to know the detailed Solve
+## Read the blog to know the detailed method of Hacking

 https://medium.com/p/559e7546fab2